Best Narrow Walkers for Seniors [Safest Models In 2020]

 List of the best and safest narrow walkers for seniors (with maximum width):

 - Drive Medical Deluxe Folding Walker (24 inches)

 - Nitro Euro Style Rollator Walker (23 inches)

 - Drive Medical 4 Wheel Rollator Walker (23.5 inches)

 And now, let’s see the details.

 Basic walkers have four legs and no wheels.
-They come in many different sizes and with many features available.
+They come in many different sizes (both narrow and ultra-narrow) and with many features available.
 Usually, they have a sturdy metal frame with a fix or adjustable height.
 They offer great stability.

 Wheeled walkers are very similar to basic walkers but they have two wheels instead of the front legs.
 They require less effort while using because seniors don’t have to pick up the walker each time they take a step.
 Wheeled walkers can be especially useful on uneven surfaces.

 Rollators and walkers are often confused with each other.
 In simple terms, rollators are wheeled walkers, however, they’re often more than that: they come with more features (e.g. built-in seat, basket) and they have a sleek and robust design.